swaptacular/swpt_accounts/protocol.rst

 ledger. [#sequential-transfer]_

 .. [#sequential-transfer] Note that `AccountTransfer`_ messages can be received out-of-order.
-For example, "transfer #3" can be received right after "transfer #1", and only then, "transfer #2" might be received.
-In this case, the natural sequence of transfers is broken, and "transfer #3" would have to be added to the ledger only after "transfer #2" has been added as well.
+For example, "TRANSFER #3" can be received right after `transfer #1`, and only then, "transfer #2" might be received.
+In this case, the natural sequence of transfers is broken, and "transfer #3" will be added to the ledger only after "transfer
+  #2" has been added as well.

 Received `AccountTransfer`_ message